Polirecyliente/SGConocimiento/Math/01_Arithmetics_basics/S02_Number_sets.md

 >
 > Let $C$ be the temperature in Celsius, $F$ be the temperature in Fahrenheit, then
 > $$F = \frac{9}{5}C + 32$$

+## Transcendental numbers (Números trascendentes)

+The transcendental numbers are numbers that can't be obtained as a solution of a polynomial with rational coefficients.

+For example $\sqrt{2}$ is not transcendental because it is the solution of $x^2 = 2$, which is a polynomial with rational coefficients.

+(La constante pi)
+**The pi constant**: the fraction of the circumference over the diameter.
+It's represented with the greek letter pi, which is $\pi$.
+The value of pi is roughly $\pi = 3.14159...$, this is a non repeating decimal. $\pi$ is a transcendental number because there is no polynomial with rational coefficients whose solution is $\pi$.